systemd/python-systemd/README.md

 This module should be packaged for almost all Linux distributions.
 Use

-On Fedora/RHEL/CentOS
+On Fedora:

-    dnf install python-systemd python3-systemd
+    dnf install python3-systemd

-On Debian/Ubuntu/Mint
+On Debian/Ubuntu/Mint:

+    apt-get update
-    apt-get install python-systemd python3-systemd
+    apt-get install python3-systemd

-On openSUSE and SLE
+On openSUSE and SLE:

-    zypper in python-systemd
+    zypper in python3-systemd

+On Arch:

+    pacman -Sy python-systemd

 To build from source
 --------------------